Azornes/Comfyui-Resolution-Master/README.md

 #### Manual Sliders Mode
 - Independent horizontal sliders for width and height
-- Precise control over each dimension
+- Precise control over each dimension (64-4096px range by default)
+- Real-time value display next to each slider
-- Ideal for fine-tuning specific values
+- Ideal for fine-tuning specific values without visual canvas

-#### Common Resolutions Mode
-- Dropdown selection of standard resolutions
-- Quick access to commonly used dimensions

-#### Aspect Ratios Mode
-- Select from predefined aspect ratios
-- Maintains proportions while adjusting scale
+#### Note on Available Modes
+Currently, the node supports "Manual" and "Manual Sliders" modes.
+The "Common Resolutions" and "Aspect Ratios" modes mentioned are integrated into the preset system rather than being separate input modes.

 ### Working with Presets

 1. **Select a Category**: Choose from the dropdown (e.g., "SDXL", "Social Media")
 2. **Choose a Preset**: Select specific aspect ratio or resolution
-3. **Enable Custom Calc** (optional): Activates model-specific constraints
+3. **Enable Custom Calc** (optional): Checkbox appears next to preset dropdown
+   - Activates model-specific constraints
+   - Automatically adjusts dimensions to model requirements
 4. **Apply**: Dimensions are automatically updated

 ### Scaling Workflow